 You may be a suitable candidate if you have any of the following:

 - Wounds from accidents/surgery

 - Premature ageing

 It is important to have a careful discussion with your practitioner before cell therapy treatment so that you can outline your goals and see whether this treatment can deliver the results that you want.
 It may be that dermal fillers could be a more effective solution.

 Following a cell therapy treatment, the skin may be a little red and sore but there should be little bruising or swelling.
 After treatment, the treated area will heal and change over a period of weeks and months, with skin tone and texture improving over several months as the new cells grow.
 You should be able to return to your normal activities the day following treatment.

 Cell therapy is a skin rejuvenation treatment that usually involves injecting new skin cells into ageing areas to even skin tone, plump and smooth the skin.

 While the skin may be a little red, itchy and sore following treatment, cell therapy comes with few serious side effects.
-Rare risks and complications include reactions to the anaesthetic, post-surgical infections (requiring antibiotics to treat) and possible swelling, bruising or skin discolouration that may last for several days.
+Rare risks and complications include reactions to the anesthetic, post-surgical infections (requiring antibiotics to treat) and possible swelling, bruising or skin discoloration that may last for several days.